grafana/grafana/docs/sources/administration/team-management/configure-grafana-teams.md

 <!-- - Turn on nested folders.  __This is a new feature, add when it goes live.__ -->

 {{< admonition type="note" >}}
-[Grafana Organizations](https://grafana.com/docs/grafana/latest/administration/organization-management/) do not exist in Grafana Cloud.
-Grafana Cloud uses the term “organization” to refer to accounts in grafana.com, or GCOM.
+[Grafana Organizations](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/administration/organization-management/) do not exist in Grafana Cloud.
+Grafana Cloud uses the term _organization_ to refer to accounts in grafana.com, or GCOM.
 In Grafana Enterprise and OSS, Teams belong to Grafana Organizations.
-Refer to [About organizations](/docs/grafana/latest/administration/organization-management/#about-organizations) for more information.
+Refer to [About organizations](/docs/grafana/<GRAFANA_VERSION>/administration/organization-management/#about-organizations) for more information.
 {{< /admonition >}}

 ## Create a Grafana Team